 This most often occurs when your computer doesn't recognize what program to open your webmeeting file in.

-In the new Collaborate, you will need to open the webmeeting.collab file with the Blackboard Collaborate Launcher.
+In the new Collaborate for all courses, you will need to open the webmeeting.collab file with the Blackboard Collaborate Launcher.

-In the old Collaborate, you will need to open the webmeeting.jnlp file with Java (javaws).
+In the old Collaborate located in portfolios, you will need to open the webmeeting.jnlp file with Java (javaws).

-This problem usually occurs because an invalid JNLP file is used to initiate the Collaborate session.
-Usually this can be solved quickly by exiting from the Collaborate window, and trying to reconnect.
+This problem usually occurs because an invalid COLLAB file is used to initiate the Collaborate session.
+Usually this can be solved quickly by exiting from the Collaborate window, and trying to reconnect from your course site.

 A number of people are being caught by the security in Internet Explorer.